AgentAtlas LogoAgentAtlas

 • How can I suggest or submit a framework to be listed?

-Use the “Submit your framework” form in the sidebar on this page or go to the site’s submit page.
+Use the submit page to suggest a framework.
 We review submissions and add frameworks that fit the directory.

 • How are frameworks categorized (orchestration, multi-agent, RAG, cloud)?